a-teufel/Accelerated_Sim/README.md

 # Dependencies

 To run the simulation scripts you must have python 2.7, Rosetta, and Pyrosetta installed.
 Pyrosetta must be included in the path that you are running the scripts from.
-Most of the figure scripts depend on the R libraries cowplots, ggplot2, and grid.
+Most of the figure scripts depend on the R libraries cowplot, ggplot2, and grid.
 Figures of directed graphs also need qgraph and igraph.